GhostPack/Rubeus/README.md

 If elevated, the `/current` flag will display information for just the current logon session, and `/luid:X` will display information about the target specified logon session.

+### asrep2kirbi

+The **asrep2kirbi** action will convert an AS-REP and a client key to a Kirbi.

+The client key can be supplied as a Base64 encoded blob or as a hex string.

 ## Compile Instructions